thcipriani/brewing/_posts/2014-01-26-distilled-water-vs-50ppm-calcium.md

 ---

 This past weekend I brewed twice.
 Both batches were Jamil's Blonde ale recipe.
-This was My first try at brewing 1 gallon batches.
-This weekend were also first two brews back after an extended hiatus that stemmed from some combination of moving, changing jobs, and pure laziness.
+Both batches were 1 gallon batches&mdash;my first try at those.
+These batches were my also my first two brews back after an extended hiatus that stemmed from some combination of moving, changing jobs, and pure laziness.

-In the past, When I brewed more regularly, I had a lot of questions about brewing chemistry that were never fully answered.
+In the past, when I brewed more regularly, I had a lot of questions about brewing chemistry that were never fully answered.
 Now that I'm making a return to brewing I hope to answer some of these questions.